 Jay Edward Slovacek Greathouse

-Jay Greathouse focuses his active mergers and acquisitions practice on representing clients in public and private acquisition and divestiture transactions, complex joint ventures and international transactions of all types, sizes and complexities.
-Jay has extensive experience representing private equity firms, strategic buyers and public companies in their acquisitions and divestitures.
-He is also experienced in advising on shareholder disputes, corporate governance and fiduciary duty issues, non-profit transactions and governance, and early stage companies.
+Jay Greathouse focuses his active healthcare transactional practice on representing both for-profit and not-for-profit clients in acquisition and divestiture transactions, complex joint ventures and international transactions of all types, sizes and complexities.
+Jay has extensive experience representing private hospitals, physician groups and equity firms in their acquisitions and divestitures, along with clinical service line joint ventures including ambulatory surgery centers and urgent care centers.
+He is also experienced in advising on shareholder disputes, corporate governance and fiduciary duty issues, and early stage companies.

 Jay is part of the firm's FinTech team, frequently speaking and writing on cryptocurrency, blockchain, and smart contract issues.